What is Business Analytics: Comprehensive Guide to Definition, Types, Salary, and Real-World Applications in 2025

 Business analytics is a very useful process that is used in different sectors.
 Whether it be the IT sector, the healthcare domain, or any other type of business, business analytics can help improve them immensely.
 Hence, there are a vast number of applications for business analytics.
 Some of the notable examples of business analytics are:

-Differences Between Business Analytics and Data Analytics
+Business Analytics vs. Data Analytics

 Business Analytics means performing data analysis to draw business insights and offer solutions to complex business problems.
 It specifically involves dealing with business insights, unlike Data Analytics.